osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - [x] Replace the static staging-name and temp-file state with a per-run execution context. **Completed in Phase 0-a (`c228ddc`).**
 - [x] Widen the `ReplicaTask` result to carry counters, timings, and a watermark candidate. **Counters and timings completed in Phase 0-a (`c228ddc`); watermark population remains pending.**
-- [ ] Add cancellation: statement handles, interrupt checks, cancellable futures.
+- [x] Add cancellation: statement handles, interrupt checks, cancellable futures. **Implemented in Phase 0-b1 (current working tree).**
 - [ ] Implement watermark injection with type inference from source column metadata.
 - [ ] Define `JobDefinition` and `JobRun` persistence models and Flyway migrations.
 - [ ] Define legal state transitions, retry behavior, and idempotency rules.